Mobile pre-school contract guidelines

 Guidelines for ‘opt in' fixed term, four year contracts for mobile preschools (January 2016)

-This webpage describes the objectives, approach and expectations that underpin the ‘opt-in' fixed term four year contracts for mobile preschools.
+This page describes the objectives, approach and expectations that underpin the ‘opt-in' fixed term four year contracts for mobile preschools.
 The Review of NSW Government Funding for Early Childhood Education (The Brennan Review) recommended mobile preschools be funded on fixed term contracts to recognise the additional costs and unique challenges associated with achieving universal access in remote parts of the State.

 Contracts have been introduced for mobile preschools to support the provision of sustainable and improved service delivery and universal access in rural and remote areas.
 The contracts are designed to recognise the higher costs of mobile service delivery, including additional staffing costs and travel between venues.